fenago/Grokking-Deep-Learning/Lab_9.md

 The limitations of bag-of-words vectors
 Order becomes irrelevant when you average word embeddings.
 The biggest issue with average embeddings is that they have no concept of order.
-For example, consider the two sentences “Yankees defeat Red Sox” and “Red Sox defeat Yankees.”
+For example, consider the two sentences "Yankees defeat Red Sox" and "Red Sox defeat Yankees."
 Generating sentence vectors for these two sentences using the average approach will yield identical vectors, but the sentences are conveying the exact opposite information!
-Furthermore, this approach ignores grammar and syntax, so “Sox Red Yankees defeat” will also yield an identical sentence embedding.
+Furthermore, this approach ignores grammar and syntax, so "Sox Red Yankees defeat" will also yield an identical sentence embedding.
 This approach of summing or averaging word embeddings to form the embedding for a phrase or sentence is classically known as a bag-of-words approach because, much like